 The following tables provide the geographical distribution of commercial and consumer exposures.
+For the geographic disclosures, amounts are generally assigned to a state based on the physical billing address of the client or physical property address.
 The credit exposure includes loans and contractual commitments to extend credit.
 Commercial loans that are 90 days or more past due and accruing interest are immaterial.
 Government guaranteed loans are not placed on nonaccrual status regardless of delinquency because collection of principal and interest is reasonably assured.
 The past due status of loans that received a deferral under the CARES Act is generally frozen during the deferral period.
 In certain limited circumstances, accommodation programs result in the delinquency status being reset to current.

+Table 5-3

-Table 5-3 Commercial Credit Exposure by Geography June 30, 2021
+Commercial Credit Exposure by Geography

+December 31, 2021